 The lake is one of the best places in Europe for bird watching with around 300 rare and protected bird species living and breeding here.
 Every year many scientists and amateurs from all over the world visit the lake for research and observation.
 For more information visit the official webpage of LAKE KERKINI MANAGEMENT AUTHORITY, www.kerkini.gr

 I hope you enjoy my photos and don't hesitate to leave your comments!

 Driving north, late afternoon.

-First morning in the lake and while I was looking for a spot to hide and photograph, I had an unexpected meet with a red fox.
-By the time I realised its presence the fox was already looking at me, I stood still, slowly picked up my camera and started shooting.
-It was a first time experience for me and it felt amazing!
+The first morning in the lake and while I was looking for a spot to hide and photograph, I had an unexpected meeting with a red fox.
+By the time I realized its presence the fox was already looking at me, I stood still, slowly picked up my camera, and started shooting.
+It was a first-time experience for me and it felt amazing!

 The Pelicans fly all over the lake area for fishing.

-The flooded land fields around the lake (east), a result of heavy rains of the previous days, created a magic world of reflections which I love to photograph.
-In some cases you couldn't say if it was the lake or the land field.
+The flooded land fields around the lake (east), a result of the heavy rains of the previous days, created a magic world of reflections that I love to photograph.
+In some cases, you couldn't say if it was the lake or the land field.